tonyxforce/dmxcubeMINI/README.md

 WiFi ArtNet V4 to DMX, with experimental RDM support

-If you find this helpful and you're feeling generous, I'd love for you to buy the original creator of the base of this product a beer or some gear: https://www.paypal.me/mtongnz.
-Thanks heaps to all those who have donated.

 ## Known Issues & Feedback

 Please see the issues tab for known issues or to submit bugs or suggestions